-Freddie Mercury, I believe, was very much a product of, and a victim of, his time.
-Although he died at 45, we should remember that this year, he’d have turned 73.
+Freddie Mercury, I believe, was very much a product, and a victim of, his time.
+Although he died at 45, we should remember that this year, he’d have turned 74.
 He was nearly 20 years my senior.
 Effectively a different generation.
 That bears thinking about, as does his early and young life.

-This would have been tough for any adolescent, especially for someone sensitive, with enormous talent and unconventional looks; I can only imagine how he felt about himself as a young adult.
-Having had my own journey having my teeth “fixed” and my mother making a big deal about my ears, along with all the other “you’re-ugly-and-your-mother-dresses-you-funny” experiences of my childhood and adolescence in boarding school, I have an inkling.
+This would have been tough for any adolescent, especially for someone sensitive, with enormous talent and unconventional looks; I can only imagine how he felt about himself.
+I have an inkling: I had my own journey having to have my teeth “fixed”.
+My mother constantly told me that I couldn’t have the most fashionable hair-do of the moment because of “your ears and your teeth.
+Then there were all the other “you’re-ugly-and-your-mother-dresses-you-funny” experiences of my childhood and adolescence in boarding school,

 About his being gay, one of Freddie’s biographers says: